the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Additional views setup no longer run extra Database Query unnecessarily, improving performance.
 * Tweak - Improve performance on the Settings page when dealing with a big dataset of events.
 * Tweak - Improve performance on the `tribe_events()` and on the Event Views by removing an unnecessary JOIN for hiding of specific upcoming events.
+* Language - 1 new strings added, 17 updated, 0 fuzzied, and 0 obsoleted

 = [6.0.5] 2022-11-29 =